|OS||OS Requirement||Download Link|

 \ / : * ? " | < >.

 ..cannot be used as the folder name.

-To view the details of a file, click its filename or right-click it and select Details.
-File details include file name, file size, modification time, access permission, storage class, ETag, headers, object address, and option to create a temporary link.
+To view the details of a file, click its filename or right-click it and select Detail.
+File details include filename, file size, modification time, access permission, storage class, ETag, headers, endpoint, object location, and an option to create a temporary object URL.

-Each file stored in COS can be accessed through a specific link.
-If a file is private-read, you can request a temporary signature to generate a temporary access link with a certain validity period.
+Each file stored in COS can be accessed through a specific URL.
+If a file is private-read, you can request a temporary signature to generate a temporary access URL with a certain validity period.

-COSBrowser allows you to generate a file link in the following ways:
+You can generate a file URL in the following ways:

 COSBrowser allows you to preview media files, including images, videos, and audio.
 To preview a media file, double-click it or right-click it and select Preview or Playback in the context menu.
 On the file preview or playback screen, you can click:

 - Preview is available for images in most formats, .mp4 and .webm videos, and .mp3. and .wav audios.

 - Please note that file preview will incur downstream traffic.